Melksedeque/product-page-ecommerce/README.md

 ## Overview

+This projet is a product page based on a FrontEnd Mentor Challenge
 ### The challenge

 Your challenge is to build out this e-commerce product page and get it looking as close to the design as possible.